Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From this directory you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-• Refer to local guidance regarding fetal medicine referral as further review in a fetal medicine unit is usually warranted.
+• Refer to local guidance regarding fetal medicine referral.
+Further review in a fetal medicine unit is usually warranted.

-• Depending on the clinical scenario, a range of different genomic tests may be considered:
+• Depending on the clinical scenario, a range of different genomic tests may be considered.
+These are outlined below.

-• Where there is an isolated abnormality:
+• Where there is an isolated anomaly:

 • Where there are multiple or complex anomalies: